Piano Lessons for Toddlers? Learn about teaching a toddler piano

 - Be an active participant!
 When you can, watch lessons with your child.
 Play the games with them.
 Be their audience and cheer on their efforts and successes.
 By being an active participant, you’ll model an inquisitive, playful attitude about learning for them, and show that their musical journey is important to you.

-- LOTS of games!
+- Piano lessons for toddlers involve LOTS of games!
 Whenever possible, turn practice into a game.
 We have several posts with ideas for this, including Piano Practice Games, Six Great Games for Piano Students, and How to Make Piano Practice Fun.
 Be sure to check out our Music Learning Resources for more ideas and downloadable materials!

 - Keep sessions short, and switch activities often.
 Attention spans at this age vary, and it’s perfectly natural for a child’s attention to wander from task to task.
 Rather than fight this tendency, work with it.
 A “practice session” for a toddler or preschooler might look something like this: